Halifax student account review

 - Interest on in-credit balances.
 You’ll earn 0.1% AER on unlimited in-credit balances.

 - Earn cashback with Halifax’s retail partners.
-Simply activate the deal on Halifax’s ‘Cashback Extras’ tab within its online dating platform.
+Simply activate the deal on Halifax’s “Cashback Extras” tab within its online banking platform.

 Pros and cons

-- You’ll get access to discounts with hundreds of retailers;
+- You’ll get access to cashback with some retailers.

 - You can earn interest on in-credit balances.

-- You’ll have to visit a branch to apply.
+- You’ll have to visit a branch to open the account.

 Frequently asked questions